Why the rule of space is so powerful in photography composition

 A horse race is a good example of the need to ensure that there’s enough active space in front of the subject to emphasize the movement and to give them space to move into.

 Ideally, we’d also use the left to right rule of composition for such a shot.
-The horses would be on the left of the image, moving into the space on the right.
-This space is called active space.
+The horses would be on the left of the image, moving into the active space on the right.

 Space behind the subject – dead space